adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 set ADYEN_HMAC_KEY=yourHmacKey
 ```

-Alternatively it is possible to define the settings in the `application.properties`
+Alternatively it is possible to define the settings in the `application.properties`.
 ```# application.properties
 ADYEN_API_KEY=yourAdyenApiKey
 ADYEN_MERCHANT_ACCOUNT=yourAdyenMerchantAccount